Relevant life plans frequently asked questions

 No. The legislation states that the primary or main purpose of a relevant life plan must not be for tax avoidance.
 We’d be concerned that if the benefits were paid to non-dependant or non-family beneficiaries (such as co-shareholders) to avoid the benefit in kind charge, or to get tax relief, this rule could be compromised.
 It would be OK if the co-shareholder were also a spouse, or one of the defined beneficiaries in the trust.
 The legislation also states that benefits can’t be paid to a limited company, so using a relevant life plan for key person purposes wouldn’t be allowed.

-• The term can’t go beyond the employee’s 75th birthday
+• The term can’t go beyond the employee’s 75th birthday.

-• There can’t be a surrender value
+• There can’t be a surrender value.

 • It mustn’t be set up to avoid tax.
-This is another good reason to use a trust for all cases.

 Disclaimer